You can record movies by pressing the MOVIE (Movie) button.

 - When you want to specify the area to be focused on, set the area using [Focus Area].

-- To keep the focus on a face, arrange the composition so that the focus area frame and face detection frame overlap, or set the [Focus Area] to [Wide].
+- To keep the focus on a face, arrange the composition so that the focusing frame and face detection frame overlap, or set the [Focus Area] to [Wide].

-- To adjust the shutter speed and aperture value to the desired settings, set the shooting mode to (Movie/S&Q Motion).
+- To adjust the shutter speed and aperture value to the desired settings, set the shooting mode to (Movie) and select the desired exposure mode.

 - The following settings for still image shooting are applied to the movie shooting: